Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches

 Equation (\ref{eq:A_opt_u}) would, in general, have to be evaluated and optimized numerically.
 However, in practice, the scan takes steps much smaller than a sensitivity bandwidth over the entire range.
 Thus, multiple scan frequencies are sensitive to the signal at any particular dark-matter search frequency without degradation.
 Such a scan pattern ensures that there are no gaps in coverage of the search band.
 We refer to this class of scans as ``dense'' scans.
 For dense scans, we may discuss the scan strategy not in terms of discrete steps, but rather in terms of an approximately continuous process.
 As we demonstrate, the transformation from a discrete to a continuous scan enables us to solve for the optimal scan strategy.

 We adopt the assumptions from the optimization of the impedance-matching network for a log-uniform search, as carried out in Section \ref{ssec:opt_impedance}.
-We make five additional assumptions regarding the scan: \begin{enumerate} \item The internal Q, pickup volume, and temperature are fixed during the search; they are independent of resonance frequency.
-We revisit these assumptions in Sections \ref{sssec:scan_opt_other} and \ref{sec:QLA_sensitivity}; a case of interest that violates this constant volume assumption is a GHz-scale cavity search that scans over multiple octaves.
+We make five additional assumptions regarding the scan: \begin{enumerate} \item The internal Q is fixed during the scan.
+We revisit this assumption in Sections \ref{sssec:scan_opt_other} and \ref{ssec:QLA_sensitivity}.
+We also assume that the temperature is fixed.

 \item For each scan step, the matching parameter $\xi^{i}$ is set to its optimal value $\xi^{i}=\xi^{\rm opt}(\nu_{r}^{i},n(\nu_{r}^{i}))$.
 We omit the dependence on thermal occupation number for brevity in this section; it is implied.